pmatatias/logo-n-spinner/README.md

 Flutter loader widget with logo and spinning arc.
 Use your image assets to create loader animation with the image logo and spinner arround it.
 Simple to use.

 ## Features

-- Custom image from assets
+- Custom brand logo or image from assets
 - Clockwise and counterclockwise spinning
+- Set speed spinning arc

 ## Usage